Tech Notes

 Inside a Multiple Channel Analog to Digital Converter – 8400953

 Inside a Multiple Channel Analog to Digital Converter We will look at a common technique to implement A/D conversion in a Commercial Off-The-Shelf (COTS) board.
 The information is helpful in determining how to wire a system with multiple A/D sources.
-A/D Sampling Techniques Multiplexing Inputs A very cost-effective way to implement an A/D conversion board…
+Acromag offers several A/D converters, including mPCIe-based Acropacks AP323 and AP341 and multi-function XMC module…

 How Building A/D Applications from a Simple Base Can Minimize Problems Downstream – 8400531